dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-0201.md

 }
 ```

-### 2. Preventing body scroll
+Preventing body scroll.
 We have a problem, though.
 Our modal panel, despite being full screen, is still a child of the body tag.
 This means we can still scroll the main window!
 We don't want users to interact with the main window in any way while the modal is open, so we must disable scrolling on the body.

 The trick is to add the CSS overflow property to the body tag and set it to hidden.
 This has the effect of clipping any overflow (that is, part of the page not currently in view), and the rest of the content will be made invisible.
 We'll need to dynamically add and remove this CSS rule, as we obviously want to be able to scroll through the page when the modal is closed.
 So, let's create a class called modal-open that we can apply to the body tag when the modal is open.